Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SkillEffect is DamageEnemy AND SkillTargetHP is HPLow AND SkillTarget is Enemy THEN UseSkill is VeryHigh

+IF SkillEffect is DamageEnemy AND SkillTargetHP is HPHigh AND SkillTarget is Enemy THEN UseSkill is High

 IF SkillEffect is RestoreAP THEN UseSkill is MostHigh

 IF SkillEffect is RestoreHP AND SkillTargetHP is HPLow THEN UseSkill is VeryHigh